TommyStarK/typescript-api-boilerplate/README.md

 A simple and modular RESTful API boilerplate written in [Typescript](https://www.typescriptlang.org/) using [Express](https://expressjs.com/).
 The boilerplate is backed with a  [Mongodb](https://www.mongodb.com/) and a [PostgreSQL](https://www.postgresql.org/).

-Some features have been integrated to the boilerplate in order to have reusable base "modules", or at least a clean and clear architecture to implement new ones.
-These "modules" manage the following "services":
+Some features have been integrated into the boilerplate.
+The idea is to have some basic components and a clear architecture to easily implement new ones:

 - Account management (register/unregister an account)
 - Authentication